jampamatos/portfolio/README.md

 - **Interactive Desktop Icons**: Desktop icons for key sections: About Me, Projects, and Contact, allowing easy navigation.
 - **Email Integration**: A fully functional contact form powered by EmailJS for sending messages directly from the website.
 - **Custom Styling and Modularity**: Modular codebase with reusable components for easier maintenance and extensibility.
+- **Localization for English, Portuguese, and Spanish Languages**: The site is now completely localized, with translations for Portuguese, English, and Spanish languages, It also checks for the browser's language and localizes based on that (defaults to English).

 ### Upcoming Features